proost-assistant/proost/README.md

 [`cargo`](https://doc.rust-lang.org/stable/cargo/) properly setup to an appropriate version (either through your package manager or [`rustup`](https://rustup.rs/)), do `cargo run --release`.

-## Usage
-In the toplevel, one can write terms as described [here](docs/presentation.pdf), with the appropriate commands.
-Alternatively, users can write their terms and proofs in a separate text file and use the `import` command in the toplevel.

 ## Development environment (with `nix`)
 Type `nix develop`.
 This provides an environment with all the necessary tools,